Understanding Places of Worship

 Historic England is working with a range of partners to explore the impact of faith buildings on the historic built environment.
 We are building relationships with groups that are using a wide range of sites for their meetings, worship and community work.

-Places of worship account for almost half of all listed buildings.
+There are nearly 15,000 listed places of worship and 45% of Grade I listed buildings are places of worship.
 A large number of these reflect the significant amount of medieval churches owned by the Church of England.
 Some of the later periods of church buildings, chapels and other faith buildings are less well represented in the statutory lists and we are working to address this gap.

 Historic England is working to understand the significance of faith buildings across the spectrum of faith groups.
 This work will help us better understand these buildings and help others understand what matter about them.